The Schengen cooperation

 Moving freely is the guiding principle

 All persons legally present in the Schengen zone can move about freely without having to show passports when crossing internal frontiers.
 It applies to those with residence permits and visas in a Schengen country and those who do not need visas.
-The traveler must be able to show their passport or identity card where the nationality is clear.
+The traveller must be able to show their passport or identity card where the nationality is clear.
 The identity card applies for EU citizens.
 Asylum seekers can not move about freely between the countries.

 Internal frontiers are defined as the national boundaries between the countries taking part in Schengen, together with airports and seaports in the case of traffic to and from a Schengen country.
 You can cross the internal frontiers wherever and whenever you like without having to undergo personal checks.

 The external boundaries of the zone's are the borders with countries that are not a party to the Schengen Agreement.
 At the external boundaries all travellers are to be carefully checked.
-The traveler may only cross these borders at special checkpoints and only during predetermined opening hours.
+The traveller may only cross these borders at special checkpoints and only during predetermined opening hours.

 The Schengen Information System, SIS

-SIS is a common datsystem that Schengen countries are using to search for and exchange information.
+SIS is a common data system that Schengen countries are using to search for and exchange information.
 Each SIS member may enter computerised particulars about persons, vehicles or objects that are missing or wanted.
 The SIS also has a blacklist that allows the participating countries to keep a record of persons they do not wish to see entering the Schengen zone.
 A person on the blacklist may have committed a serious crime, for instance, or may have been expelled or deported and ordered not to re-enter a country for a specific period of time.

 Common visa policy